DENIOS Ltd

 Put on protective equipment

 Choose your appropriate personal protective equipment (PPE).
 If necessary, consult the operating instructions or safety data sheets.
-The following applies: Without adequate protective equipment, the leak must not be tackled under any circumstances.
+The following applies: The leak must not be tackled without adequate protective equipment.

 3